Profiling Data Management

 Track Manual

-Use track manual when comparing external profile files by specifying their relative paths:
+Use track manual when comparing external profile files by specifying their relative paths.
+Note: This command accepts pprof files (.out or .prof) directly, not text reports:

 --output-format "summary"